Gyeongbokgung Palace Guide (things to do + how to get there)

 Gyeongbokgung Palace is open from 9:00 AM to 5:00 PM every day except Tuesday.

-The best time to visit the Gyeongbokgung Palace is early in the morning or late in the afternoon to avoid the crowds.
+The best time to visit Gyeongbokgung Palace is early in the morning or late in the afternoon to avoid the crowds.

-Gyeongbokgung Palace Change of Guards Ceremony
+Change of Guards Ceremony

 The Palace Change of Guards ceremony inside Gyeongbokgung Palace takes place twice a day, at 10:00 AM and 2:00 PM.